 Winners will be presented with certificates and prizes in the amounts listed above.

 |Song list||■ Performance time

-Qualifying round (audio or video recording): Up to 6 minutes
+Qualifying round (video recording): Up to 6 minutes

 Final round (venue): Up to 20 minutes

 Please include one or more selections by the following composers in your performance.